 Choosing the Right Pot

 When selecting a pot for your Ficus villosa, opt for a container that is slightly larger than its current one.
 This will give the roots room to grow without being overwhelmed by too much space.
-Ensure that the pot has drainage holes to prevent water from accumulating, as excessive moisture can lead to root rot.

 If you are repotting your Ficus villosa, gently remove it from its current pot and inspect the roots.
 If you notice any rot or damage, trim them off with clean pruning shears.
 Be careful not to damage healthy roots in the process.